SUBSCRIBE TO OUR FREE NEWSLETTER

 "If you repeatedly see all-white juries convict African-Americans, what does that do to public confidence in the criminal justice system?" asked Elisabeth A. Semel, the director of the death penalty clinic at the law school at the University of California, Berkeley.

 In a 1987 death penalty case in Georgia, a 34-year-old black woman was excluded from the jury for being too close in age to the defendant, a 19-year-old black man.
-But the prosecutors did not challenge the eight potential white jurors who were 35 or younger.
+However, the prosecutors did not challenge the eight potential white jurors who were 35 or younger.

 Recent human rights protests around the country have highlighted deep-seated institutional racism in the American judicial system, such as the New York Police Department's racial profiling policies, the criminalization of poverty found in Ferguson, Missouri, or decades of off-the-books torture carried out against majority-black detainees on secret sites in Chicago.
-But Noye's report exposes the extent to which those systems can reach.
+However, Noye's report exposes the extent those systems can reach.
 "Next to voting," she told the Times, serving on a jury is "perhaps the most important civil right."

 Blackstrikes: A Study of the Racially Disparate Use of Peremptory Challenges by the Caddo Parish District Attorney's Office (pdf), published by Reprieve Australia, analyzed 332 trials between 2003 and 2012.

 "Not one defendant was acquitted in a trial where there were two or fewer black jurors," writes Ursula Noye, vice president of Reprieve Australia and the study's author.
-"The acquittal rate in the 49 trials where the number of black jurors was three or more, was 12 [percent].
+"The acquittal rate in the 49 trials where the number of black jurors was three or more was 12 [percent].
 In trials with five or more black jurors, defendants are acquitted 19 [percent] of the time."

-Diamond told the Times that "[b]lacks may be less likely to be on jury lists that are drawn from voter registration records, less likely to appear when called, more likely to qualify for hardship exemptions and more likely to be disqualified for felony convictions."
+Diamond told the Times that "[b]lacks may be less likely to be on jury lists drawn from voter registration records, less likely to appear when called, more likely to qualify for hardship exemptions and more likely to be disqualified for felony convictions."

 According to the report: